Edo-analyst/SQL_Data_Warehouse_Project/README.md

 ![Data Architecture](images/Data_Architecture.png)

 1. **Bronze Layer**: Stores raw, unprocessed data directly ingested from source systems.
-Data is loaded from CSV files into a SQL Server database.
+Data is loaded from CSV files into a SQL Server database. ([more details](scripts/bronze/BRONZE.md))

 2. **Silver Layer**: Applies data cleaning, standardization, and normalization to ensure data quality and consistency, making it suitable for analysis.